engr101staff/engr101matlab/_sources/vectors_and_matrices/main.rst

 Range Notation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Sometimes, we want to make a vector that has elements that contain evenly-spaced values between a starting value and an ending value.
-We can use range notation with the colon :code:`:` operator to create evenly-spaced vectors.
+We can use range notation to do this.

 .. youtube:: CRCUVzo_MD4
   :divid: ch02_02_vid_range_notation